Call for application: Fellowship Programme of the OHCHR Humanitarian Funds (starting as of 15 April 2020)

 Through this programme Fellows will gain working-level experience with the United Nations human rights system and with OHCHR’s work on torture and contemporary forms of slavery.
 Upon completion of the fellowship, it is expected that Fellows will return to his/her supporting organization and thereby strengthen the organization’s capacity in the protection and promotion of human rights.

 The Fellows will be assigned to the Secretariat of the Humanitarian Funds, located in the Human Rights Treaties Division of OHCHR.
-The Fellowship Programme will start as of 1 November 2012.
-Pending availability of funding, after an initial period of two months and taking into account the interest, motivation and performance of the incumbents, the fellowship may be renewed up to the end of 2013.
+The Fellowship Programme will start as of 15 April 2020.
+Pending availability of funding, after an initial period of two months and taking into account the interest, motivation and performance of the incumbents, the fellowship may be renewed up to two years, until 31 March 2022.

 The Fellows will contribute to the work of the UN Voluntary Trust Fund on Torture and the UN Voluntary Trust Fund on Contemporary Forms of Slavery through: